Integrate Postman Vault with HashiCorp Vault

 The script provides options you can use to test and customize the commands.
 You can add options after you specify the script’s filename and Vault cluster URL:

-with the address of your Vault cluster as a URL and port, such as https://192.0.2.255:8300
+If your HashiCorp Vault instance is managed in HashiCorp Cloud Platform, replace <vault-cluster-url> with the public cluster URL.
+If it’s self-managed, replace <vault-cluster-url> with the address of your Vault cluster as a URL and port, such as https://192.0.2.255:8300.

 The script also provides environment variables you can set to authenticate with your HashiCorp instance and customize your OIDC identity provider:

 As a Postman Team or Super Admin, you can integrate Postman Vault with HashiCorp Vault for your team.
-Once you create the HashiCorp Vault integration, team members can authenticate with HashiCorp, then link vault secrets with HashiCorp Vault.

 To integrate with HashiCorp Vault, do the following:

-As a Postman Team or Super Admin, open your Postman Vault, then select Settings.
+As a Postman Team or Super Admin, open your Postman Vault, then select

-Select Set Up Integration next to HashiCorp Vault.
+From the Settings tab, select Set Up Integration next to HashiCorp Vault.

 Enter the following on the Set up HashiCorp Integration window: